schmoelder/diss/doc/01_introduction/00_index.md

 Next, the optimization of advanced operating concepts is investigated through a set of synthetic case studies.
 These studies assume known model parameters and focus on preparative separations of binary and ternary mixtures.
-Operating modes of increasing complexity are examined, including batch elution, recycling strategies, flip-flop chromatography, and serial column configurations.
+Operating modes of increasing complexity are examined, including batch-elution, recycling strategies, flip-flop chromatography, and serial column configurations.
 For validation, process simulations are compared with equilibrium theory solutions.
 Single- and multi-objective optimization are used to optimize feed durations, valve switching and cycle times, and column geometry, aiming to maximize productivity and yield while minimizing solvent consumption.